BZoennchen/supercollider-book/chapters/supercollider/pattern.md

 # Pattern

-Using [UGens](sec-ugens) we can design synth, i.e., instruments, i.e., sound.
+[UGens](sec-ugens) are the basic building blocks for our synth, i.e., instruments, i.e., sound.
 But having instruments is not enough, we also want to play them!
-We want to create rhythms and texture.
+We want to create rhythms, and texture and melodies.

-As mentioned in [The Ecosystem](sec-ecosystem), we could use another Software such as [Sonic Pi](https://sonic-pi.net/), [TidalCycle](https://tidalcycles.org/) or [FoxDot](https://foxdot.org/) to do so.
+As mentioned in [The Ecosystem](sec-ecosystem), there are other software packages such as [Sonic Pi](https://sonic-pi.net/), [TidalCycle](https://tidalcycles.org/) or [FoxDot](https://foxdot.org/) which are designed to play synths and samples.
 However, [SuperCollider (SC)](https://supercollider.github.io/) offers its own amazing and powerful interface to compose a musical piece.
 It uses so called [Pattern](https://doc.sccode.org/Classes/Pattern.html), [Streams](https://doc.sccode.org/Classes/Stream.html) and [Events](https://doc.sccode.org/Classes/Event.html).

-I call this section Pattern because as we will see, we do not really care about ``Streams`` and ``Events`` if we understand the concept of ``Pattern``.
+I call this section Pattern because, as we will see, we do not really care about ``Streams`` and ``Events`` if we understand the concept of ``Pattern``.

 ## The Instrument and its Artist

+In my opinion there is no clear separation between the world of ideas and the world of materials and tools.
 Philosophically speaking, the tools we use, influence how we think about the world.
+And our thoughts lead to new tools, new technologies.
 Tools, like pen and paper, instruments, a hammer, programming languages or frameworks, and even our hands, act like interpreters.
 They translate our thoughts into actions that change the physical world around us.

-However, this interaction is not a one-way-street where we, the artist, enforce ideas on the instrument.
+However, this interaction is not a one-way-street where we, the artist, enforce ideas onto the instrument.
-Instead, the instrument we use influences our ideas by limiting the space of possibilities.
+Instead, the instrument influences our ideas by limiting our space of possibilities.
-In fact, we have no idea of any expressions before we interact with some interpreter, i.e., some tool/instrument.
+Before we think about the being of a hammer, we use it.
+Furthermore, a hammer is always connected to other things, for example a nail or a wooden chair.
+The instrument provides us with the means of expression.
-The instrument defines the space of possibilities.
+It defines the space of possibilities.
 It makes up our imagination.
-It might be even the other way around: the instrument is using us to express itself.
+Maybe we can even go so far and say that it is in fact the instrument that uses us to express itself.

-In my opinion, there is no clear optimal amount of limitations, i.e., space of possibilities.
+Consequently, there is no clear optimal amount of limitations, i.e., space of possibilities.
+Changing the space can be a great source for inspiration.
-Too much freedom can be a burden on the artist.
+Too much freedom can be a burden for the artist.
-Without boundaries the language of the instrument can be to complicated.
+Without boundaries the language of the instrument can be too complicated.
-If we can express everything, we become unable to express anything at all -- it can be hard to get started.
+If we can create everything, we become unable to express anything.
-On the other hand, too strict limitations will lead to repetition.
+On the other hand, too strict limitations lead to repetition.
 If the space of possibilities is too small, the artist becomes superfluous.

 Therefore, to find out what space of possibilities you are looking for, I highly recommend that you check out all available tools and if none suites your needs you may want to build your own!
-Building instrument to express ourselves is one of those wonderful acts a programmer can do!
+Building instruments to express ourselves, is one of those wonderful acts a programmer can do!
-Of course, you will always stay in some limited super-space of possibilities defined by the machine you are working on.
+Of course, we will always stay in some limited super-space of possibilities defined by the machine we are working on.
-Our machines are able to compute anything that is Turing-computable which is, as far we know, anything that is computable in general.
+Our machines are able to compute anything that is *Turing-computable*, i.e., (up to this day) everything that we can compute in general
-However, we are limited by the computational time and space complexity of the problem we want to compute.
+However, we are limited by time and space.
+On the computer is translates to computational time and space complexities.

-Now let us talk about the space of possibilities that the **sclang** of SuperCollider offers.
+Now let us talk about the space of possibilities that **sclang** offers.

 ## Pattern, Streams and Events